Seventh chord: Classification

 Most textbooks name these chords formally by the type of triad and type of seventh; hence, a chord consisting of a major triad and a minor seventh above the root is referred to as a major/minor seventh chord.
 When the triad type and seventh type are identical (i.e. they are both major, minor, or diminished), the name is shortened.
 For instance, a major/major seventh is generally referred to as a major seventh.
 This rule is not valid for augmented chords: since the augmented/augmented chord is not commonly used, the abbreviation augmented is used for augmented/minor, rather than augmented/augmented.
 Additionally, half-diminished stands for diminished/minor, and dominant stands for major/minor.
 When the type is not specified at all, the triad is assumed to be major, and the seventh is understood as a minor seventh (e.g. a "C" chord is a "C major triad", and a "C7" chord is a "C major/minor seventh chord", also known as a "C dominant seventh chord").
 For symbols used for seventh chords, see also Popular music symbols.

 Tertian

 The most common chords are tertian, constructed using a sequence of major thirds (spanning 4 semitones) and/or minor thirds (3 semitones).
-Since there are 3 third intervals in a seventh chord (4 notes) and each can be major or minor, there are 8 possible combinations.
-The five commonly found in western music are the major seventh, the minor (or minor/minor) seventh, the dominant (or major/minor) seventh, the half-diminished seventh, and the diminished seventh, technically not a tertian chord, with its diminished third, but often listed with the tertian chords as commonly found.
-The less commonly found tertian is the minor/major seventh.
+Since there are 3 third intervals in a seventh chord (4 notes) and each can be major or minor, there are 7 possible permutations (the 8th one, consisted of four major thirds, results in a non-seventh augmented chord, since a major third equally divides the octave).
+The five commonly found in western music are the major seventh, the minor (or minor/minor) seventh, the dominant (or major/minor) seventh, the half-diminished seventh, and the diminished seventh.
+The less commonly found tertians are the minor major seventh and the augmented major seventh.